pump-io/pump.io/API.md

 ## Feed basics

-Each user account on an ActivityPump has two main feeds:
+Each user account on a pump.io server has two main feeds:

 * An *activity outbox* at `/api/user/<nickname>/feed`.
 This is where the user posts new activities, and where others can read the user's